zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver14.md

 	3. Else, if the DNS response has the RCODE "FORMERR" then output *[NO_EDNS_SUPPORT]*.
-	4. Else, if the RCODE has "NOERROR", and has an "OPTION-CODE" and "Version Number" present in the response,  then output [UNKNOWN_OPTION_CODE_VERSION].
+	4. Else, if the RCODE has "NOERROR", and has an "OPTION-CODE" and "Version Number" greater than zero,  then output [UNKNOWN_OPTION_CODE_VERSION].
 	5. Else, if the DNS response has the RCODE "NOERROR" with an OPT record with version greater than zero, then output [UNSUPPORTED_EDNS_VER]